jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/pdfDocument/pdfDocument.rst

 - Barcode => currently is not supported, fields will be ignored

 .. note:: All imported fields except Choice inherit theirs optional/required attribute status from original PDF file.

+Depending on PDF file contents and encryption there are several upload options (only applicable options will be available for each file):

+1. If file is encrypted, encryption and can be preserved.
+In this case existing fields will be converted to WhiteDoc fields, but only new QES fields will be available for creation in such document
+2. Existing data and signatures can be preserved.
+In this case only QES and PAdES fields will be available for creation in such document
+3. All fields can be converted to WhiteDoc fields without preserving of encryption.
+In this case any new fields can also be added to the document.
+Please note that new role will be created for every PAdES signature if there are any
+4. Document can be kept in "as is" state.
+In this case all existing fields will be disabled and not converted in WhiteDoc format.
+New fields can be added to the
+5. All existing fields and signatures can be removed from the document.
+In this case any new fields can be added to the document